wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 4.3.9 =
+- Note: Significant updates have been made to the PayPal's new API related code in this release.
+Please take a backup of your site before updating.
-- Note: The 'Payment Settings' tab has been moved to the 'Payments' menu.
+- The 'Payment Settings' tab has been moved to the 'Payments' menu.
 Allowing all payment configuration related functions to be under one menu.
 - The 'Payment Settings' menu has been divided into multiple sub-menus for better organization.
 - Added a new option in the PayPal API tab to allow manual deletion of the PayPal API access token cache.
 - The PayPal buy now (New API) button's JavaScript code has been updated to reflect the latest PayPal API related changes.